Triston Casas Preview, Player Props: Red Sox vs. Dodgers

 Triston Casas At The Plate

-- Among the qualifying hitters, he ranks 84th in batting average, while his on-base percentage ranks 29th and he is 39th in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 81st, his on-base percentage ranks 29th, and he is 42nd in the league in slugging.

-- In 29.2% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 12.4% and driven in three or more of his team's runs in two contests.
+- In 28.9% of his games this season, Casas has tallied at least one RBI.
+In 14 of those games (12.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.